ioncodes/JodelAPI/README.md

 ## Documentation

-Jodels are returned as List<Tuple<string, string, string, bool>> which is this: postID, message, hexcolor, isImage Comments are returned as List<Tuple<string, string, string, int>> which is this: postID, message, user_handle, vote_count
+Jodels are returned as new List<Tuple<string, string, string, bool, int, string, string, Tuple<string>>> which is this: postid, message, hexcolor, isImage, votecount, lat, lng, name
+Comments are returned as List<Tuple<string, string, string, int>> which is this: postID, message, user_handle, vote_count

 # Setup